j256/ormlite-core/README.md

 ============

 This package provides the core functionality for the JDBC and Android packages.
-Users that are connecting to SQL databases via JDBC will need to download the [ormlite-jdbc](https://github.com/j256/ormlite-jdbc) package as well.
-Android users should download the [ormlite-android](https://github.com/j256/ormlite-android) package as well as this core package.
+Users that are connecting to SQL databases via JDBC should download the [ormlite-jdbc](https://github.com/j256/ormlite-jdbc) package instead which includes these core classes.
+Android users should download the [ormlite-android](https://github.com/j256/ormlite-android) package instead which also includes these core classes.

 * For more information, visit the [ORMLite home page](http://ormlite.com/).
 * Online documentation can be found off the home page.
 Here's the [getting started information](http://ormlite.com/docs/getting-started).